NREL/torc/docs/architecture.rst

 - **blocked**: The job cannot start because of dependencies.
 - **submitted_pending**: The job was given to a compute node but is not yet running.
 - **submitted**: The job is running on a compute node.
 - **interrupted**: Compute node timeout occurred and the job was notified to checkpoint and shut down.
 - **done**: The job finished.
 It may or may not have completed successfully.
 - **canceled**: A blocking job failed and so the job never ran.
+- **disabled**: The job cannot run or change state.

 .. graphviz::

    digraph job_statuses {
       "uninitialized" -> "ready";
       "uninitialized" -> "blocked";
+      "uninitialized" -> "disabled";
+      "disabled" -> "uninitialized";
       "ready" -> "submitted_pending";
       "submitted_pending" -> "submitted";
       "submitted" -> "done";